shubhag12/react/readme.md

 * in the functional loop or industry level code we donot use for loop instead of map

-virtual dom is the representation of dom
+virtual dom is not the actual dom it is only the representation of dom

 what is reconcillation in react??